jdkruzr/arvados-playbook/README.md

 ## Description
 Installs Arvados 2.1 on Ubuntu-based systems.
-Includes an Active Directory domain joining playbook.
+Includes an Active Directory domain joining playbook for each host for the sake of management.

+# Installation Instructions
+* Edit `inventory` file to include hosts used for roles
+* Edit variables in `group_vars/all` file:
+  *
+* Run `arvados-playbook linux_domain_join.yml